VIDITeaching/ECS273-Winter2023/Assignment/README.md

  - Carefully choose the user interactions and consider their effectiveness for supporting data exploration and/or analytical reasoning.
  - The visualizations should depict different dimensions or aspects of the dataset to be examined.
 So you are encouraged to perform data analysis with our templates (`./server/resources`) as they are helpful.

+For example, in the provided demo we show the projection of a high-dimensional dataset using different DR techniques, where both techniques reveal the separation among 3 known clusters (cultivars).
+On top of this, if we want to analyze the differences between these clusters, we can add another [overlaying histogram] (https://d3-graph-gallery.com/graph/histogram_double.html) that shows the data distributions of the clusters per attribute.
+The purpose of this histogram to show the characteristics of a cluster in terms of data attribute values, and overlaying allows the comparison of multiple clusters in terms of their characteristics.
+We can provide a dropdown menu to switch between different attributes, or toggle the visibility of the clusters to avoid visual clutter while focusing on analysis target (eager to happen due to overlaying).

 # Submission
 To submit for this assignment, you need to first [fork](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo) this [repository](https://github.com/VIDITeaching/ECS273-Winter2023).
 After the fork, clone the forked repository using the following commands: